Sey1000/new_fcc/README.md

    - Bootstrap js
 4. git add, commit
 5. create github repo and push to gh-pages branch
+6. Now your project is availale at YOUR_GITHUB_USERNAME.github.io/YOUR_PROJECT_NAME

 ## Behind story
 I got sick of using Codepen for FCC API projects, so I decided to take advantage of gh-pages branches instead.
 But I didn't want to waste so much time writing backbone of html, css, js, and setting up Github repo, hence this ruby project that automates the process.